ZacPearce/FCCoders/README.md

 - Balsamiq - Used for wireframes

 # Media
-fb1.jpg is by x from Pexels
+fb1.jpg is by *Zac Frith* from Pexels
-fb2.jpg  is by x from Pexels
+fb2.jpg  is by *Pixabay* from Pexels
-fb3.jpg  is by x from Pexels
+fb3.jpg  is by *Alexander Nadrilyanski* from Pexels
-fb4.jpg  is by x from Pexels
+fb4.jpg  is by *Pixabay* from Pexels
-fb5.jpg  is by x from Pexels
+fb5.jpg  is by *Pixabay* from Pexels
-founder.jpg  is by x from Pexels
+founder.jpg  is by *Pixabay* from Pexels
-game.jpg  is by x from Pexels
+game.jpg  is by *Dialo Photography* from Pexels
-grassroots.jpg  is by x from Pexels
+grassroots.jpg  is by *Markus Spiske* from Pexels
-pablo.jpg  is by x from Pexels
+pablo.jpg  is by *Edward Eyer* from Pexels
-pitch.jpg  is by x from Pexels
+pitch.jpg  is by *Tom Fisk* from Pexels
-prodigy.jpg  is by x from Pexels
+prodigy.jpg  is by *Amaan Mustafa* from Pexels
-roofe.jpg  is by x from Pexels
+roofe.jpg  is by *Aidan Roof* from Pexels
-teamhuddle.jpg  is by x from Pexels
+teamhuddle.jpg  is by *Omar Ramadan* from Pexels

 # Deployment

 # Credits

 I would like to give special thanks to my mentor *Ronan McClelland* and my tutor *Manu Perez* for their time, continued patience, incredible support and guidance throughout this project.